edurant/edurant.github.io/advising/msml.md

 ## Notes on Terms Offered

-* Offering information for EECS courses is fairly firm but might change as of January, 2023.
+* Offering information for EECS courses is fairly firm but might change.
 * Offering information is tentative for non-EECS courses.
 * The goal is to support the 5-year BS+MS combinations listed above plus 3-semester, 2-year, and 4-year options for direct admit MSML students.